The cleanest energy is the energy you never use.

 Ohio’s Energy Efficiency Resource Standard (EERS) – the state’s requirement on electric utilities to meet a portion of their customer demand through energy efficiency – was established in 2008 with the enactment of Ohio Senate Bill 221.

 The standard sets annual energy reduction targets, or benchmarks, for Ohio’s electric utilities starting with 0.3% in the first year and increasing to a modest 2% of electricity sales by the year 2027.
 Overall, the standard will reduce 22.5% of Ohio’s electric energy use by the year 2027.
+Since 2009, this standard has resulted in over $5.1 Billion in savings for Ohio customers on their utility bills.

 How do Ohio’s utilities – American Electric Power (AEP), FirstEnergy, Dayton Power & Light (DP&L) and Duke Energy – achieve these savings goals?